Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/SetupSteps.md

 Below are two options for getting started using the Perception package.
 Option 1 is opening existing test projects in the repository.
 Option 2 new Unity project and integrate the Perception package.

 ### Option 1: PerceptionHDRP & PerceptionURP Projects
 The repository includes two projects for local development in `TestProjects` folder, one set up for HDRP and the other for URP.
-You can open these with the Unity Editor you installed in Setup instructions.
+These can be opened in by adding them to the Unity Hub.

 <img src="images/TestProjects.PNG" align="middle"/>